 The IB program accepts the fact that most students will have been taught in a traditional, discipline-based framework.
-Our job is to expose students to the broader perspectives required to successfully confront the increasing complexity and interdisciplinary nature of bioscience questions of the 21st century.
+Integrated Bioscience students are exposed to the broader perspectives required to successfully confront the increasing complexity and interdisciplinary nature of bioscience questions of the 21st century.

-Our curriculum is not designed to make students “experts” in multiple fields simultaneously.
-Instead we give students tools and experience in how to co-opt experts in other fields to work as part of a team in attacking problems that span disciplinary boundaries.
-To do this effectively, integrated bioscience researchers must communicate their ideas efficiently with experts from other disciplines.
-Our core courses lead to this capacity by (1) introducing the students to the range of bioscience research techniques available for assessing bio-related problems, (2) training students from diverse disciplines to communicate with one another and begin thinking about how they can combine intellectual resources to approach bioscience questions, (3) introducing students to established integrated bioscience researchers (through an integrated biosciences seminar series), and (4) having students work in teams on one or more bioscience research projects.
+Our IB program is unique because we train our students to be collaborative across disciplines from the moment the students enter the program.
+We give students tools and experience in how to co-opt experts in other fields to work as part of a team in attacking problems that span disciplinary boundaries.
+Effective integrated bioscience researchers must learn how to communicate their ideas efficiently with experts from other disciplines.
+Our core courses train students in this capacity by (1) introducing the students to the range of bioscience research techniques available for assessing bio-related problems, (2) preparing students from diverse disciplines to communicate with one another and begin thinking about how they can combine intellectual resources to approach bioscience questions, (3) introducing students to established integrated bioscience researchers (through an integrated biosciences seminar series), and (4) having students work in teams on one or more bioscience research projects.

 Download the IB Graduate Student Handbook for more information